Opened 8 years ago

 is this still the case?
 As ArcaOS is out since long it seems to me it works as it should.

-comment:2 Changed 6 years ago by Lewis Rosenthal
+comment:2 by Lewis Rosenthal, 6 years ago

 Summary: Cannot run yum when logged onto non-writable volumeCannot run yum when logged onto non-writable volume or volume not supporting long filenames